jonnyg23/obsidian_devlog/pages/Coding Workflow.md

 -
-  > Step-by-step processes for setting up different types of coding projects with
+  > Step-by-step processes for setting up different types of coding projects with various programming "stacks".
+##